RIM walk in Kings Canyon

 Safety for Solo female travelers

 I would not attempt hiking the RIM walk alone.
 Not because it is not safe, but because it is so isolated from the nearest city.
-It is always a good idea to go with a buddy or a travel agency that takes care of the safety.
+It is always a good idea to go with a buddy or a travel agency that takes care of the safety during the hikes.